 What is a Nevis Trust?

-A Nevis trust is an offshore trust created under the laws of Nevis, part of the Federation of St. Kitts and Nevis, and is often used by individuals looking for stronger asset protection or long-term wealth planning options.
-The structure is governed mainly by the Nevis International Exempt Trust Ordinance (NIETO), which was designed to make the jurisdiction attractive for international clients.
+A Nevis trust is an offshore trust established under the laws of Nevis, in the Federation of St. Kitts and Nevis.
+This type of trust has become popular among those seeking enhanced protection for their assets and longer-term offshore wealth planning strategies.
+It is primarily governed by the Nevis International Exempt Trust Ordinance (NIETO), which was developed specifically to attract international clientele to the jurisdiction.

-- Separation of legal ownership and beneficial ownership
+- Legal separation of ownership and beneficial interest

-- Flexible trust structures tailored to international clients
+- Flexibility in designing trust structures that can be tailored to meet the needs of international clients

-Because Nevis operates within the legal system of the Federation of St. Kitts and Nevis, based on English common law traditions, the jurisdiction combines familiarity for global investors with innovative offshore protections.
+Nevis can operate within the judicial system of the Federation of St. Kitts and Nevis, which is based on English common law.
+As such, the jurisdiction offers global investors both familiarity and innovative forms of protection through its status as an offshore location.

 The Legal Framework of Nevis Trusts